IDEA-Research/detrex/README.md

 - <font color=#db7093> <b> det-rex </b> </font>: rex literally means 'king' in Latin.
 We hope this repo can help advance the state of the art on object detection by providing the best Transformer-based detection algorithms from the research community.

-- <font color=#008000> <b> de-t.rex </b> </font>: de means 'the' in Gemany.
-T.rex means 'king of the tyrant lizards' and connects to our research work 'DINO', which is short for Dinosaur.
+- <font color=#008000> <b> de-t.rex </b> </font>: de means 'the' in German.
+T.rex, also called Tyrannosaurus Rex, means 'king of the tyrant lizards' and connects to our research work 'DINO', which is short for Dinosaur.

 ## Installation